Driving for a Cause: What Churches and Volunteers Need to Know About Vehicle Liability Insurance

 Excess to All Else | Church | Church | Driver |

-**Based on Brotherhood Mutual’s Rented & Non-owned Vehicle Endorsement
+Based on Brotherhood Mutual’s Rented & Non-owned Vehicle Endorseme

-As you can see, there are several things to consider in dealing with borrowing, loaning, renting, or using your vehicle for someone else’s benefit.
-We recommend that you have a good understanding of what each of these exposures represent as a risk and how you would be covered at the time of a loss.
-We are happy to be of assistance.
+As you can see, there are many factors to consider when dealing with borrowing, loaning, renting, or using your vehicle for someone else’s benefit.
+It’s essential to understand what each of these exposures represents as a risk and how you would be covered in the event of a loss.
+We are here to help.
 Please contact us today.